Be a great putter with a perfect putting stroke

 I learnt some incredible putting skills from the Putting Game Improvement Program that will improve your putting in minutes.

-The 3 keys to a solid putting stroke are:-
+Read below for the 3 keys to a solid putting stroke.

 Maintain a consistent arc

 The putting arc is the path that the putter head travels going back and through the golf putting stroke.
 Golfers either take it back and through on a slight inside path or some prefer to take it straight back and straight through.
 Both methods work!
 It doesn’t matter which method you choose, what does matter is that you keep it consistent every time.
 In other words, if you like to putt on an arc make sure on the downswing that you stay on that same arc.

 A common fault is pushing the putter head outside of the line and cutting across the golf ball.

 This causes sidespin on the ball and your putts to move offline.

 Conversely if you’re a straight back and through putter maintain that arc.
 Common faults are to pull or push the putter head across the ball which also result in poorly struck putts starting off line.